Why Spend Christmas in Banff?

 Try the boozy hot chocolate from Farm + Fire, as this will add a little extra holiday spirit to your day!

-Support local artisans at the Banff Christmas Market in the big red barn at Warner Stables (at 100 Sundance Road).
+Support local artisans at the Banff Christmas Market in the new location at the Banff train station.

 Local stalls sell unique and lovely handmade goods, including art, pet treats, locally-made soaps, and body care products.